 What do they need so you can get started?
 Unlike a bank, most factors aren’t interested in your company’s financial reports.
 But what info do they need before you start factoring?
 They may be looking at your credit history, or the credit ratings of your clients.
 That could slow down the process of getting funded.

 Are they familiar with your industry?
 It’s best to work with a factor who understands you industry, and works with other businesses in it.
 Plus, some factors only work with certain industries.

 How long has the factor been in business?
 Do you know anyone else who has worked with them?
 Make sure you’re working with an established, trustworthy company—not some guy in a basement with a card table for a desk.

 Invoice factoring vs. invoice financing

 Sometimes the terms invoice factoring and invoice financing are used interchangeably.
 However, they’re two different financial services.

-With invoice factoring, a business buys your accounts receivable (the money people owe you), assuming a certain amount of responsibility for them.
+With invoice factoring, a factor buys your accounts receivable (the money people owe your business), assuming a certain amount of responsibility for them.
 That includes the responsibility to collect money from your clients.

 With invoice financing, you still own your accounts receivable.
-The invoice factoring company just looks at it, calculates how much you’re expecting to get paid and when, and gives you a loan against that amount—typically around 80% of the total invoice amount, and the rest when the customer pays you (minus a percentage for their fee, of course).
+The invoice factoring company just looks at it, calculates how much you’re expecting to get paid and when, and gives you a cash advance against that amount—typically around 80% of the total invoice amount, and the rest when the customer pays you (minus a percentage for their fee, of course).

 Factoring costs less for you (the small business owner), but requires you to hand over control of your accounts receivable to another company.
 Financing, on the other hand, lets you hold onto your accounts receivable, but costs more.